What sort of clerks are you looking for?

 What type of reference letters should I submit?

-Each candidate must submit three original letters of reference.
-Referees should be familiar with the applicant’s abilities that are relevant to the clerkship.
+Each candidate must submit three letters of reference.
+References should be familiar with the applicant’s abilities as they apply to the clerkship.

 Do I need to submit a writing sample?